 Recite Me is perfect for your disabled students

-Recite Me is cloud-based accessibility software that will let all your students access your website and e-learning platform anytime, anywhere, on any mobile device or PC.
+Recite Me is an assistive technology screen reader, with a variety of other assistive functionalities, that will let all your students access your website and e-learning platform anytime, anywhere, on any mobile device or PC.

 Although it’s similar to other assistive technology software programmes it can offer your students a wider range of features to suit all needs.